fisapool/HealthPulse/API_REVIEW.md

 ## Summary

-**Overall Status:** ✅ APIs are working correctly
+**Overall Status:** ✅ Single Source Architecture Implemented

+- **Backend Proxy:** ✅ All facility queries routed through `/api/v1/overpass/facilities`
-- **Overpass API:** ✅ Fully functional
+- **Backend API:** ✅ Fully functional for ETL jobs and proxy services
-- **Backend API:** ⚠️ Not implemented (expected, gracefully handled)
+- **Single Source:** ✅ No direct external API calls from frontend
 - **Gemini Service:** ✅ Fixed and ready (requires API key)

 All critical issues have been resolved.
-The application should work correctly with the Overpass API for fetching healthcare facilities data.
+The application now uses a single-source architecture where all Overpass API queries are routed through the backend proxy, providing caching, rate limiting, and data consistency.